anb94/anb94/README.md

 ## Hi there 👋

+I am Bioinformatics Postdoc at City Univeristy of Hong Kong.
+🔭 I’m currently working on computational drug repositioning for non-communicable diseases.

 <!--
 **anb94/anb94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.